thumnail

 The Xcode IDE consists of the following features that you can harness for cutting-edge iOS app development:

-- Interface Builder Built-in to design and test user interface
+• Interface Builder is built in to design and test the user interface

-- Continuous Integration to help you build, analyze and test codes
+• Continuous Integration to help you build, analyze, and test code

 3. Sign up for the Apple Developer program